weygoldt/ChirpCNN/README.md

 # ChirpCNN

 Some weakly electric fish produce chirps to communicate.
-Let's try to improve chirp detection with deep learning.
+Let's try to improve chirp detection with a convolutional neural network.

 ## What are chirps?

 Chirps are brief (20-200 ms) upward-excursions of the frequency of the electrid organ discharge (EOD) of many wave-type electric fish.
 The example below shows a simulation of the EOD of a single fish that chirps 50 times.
-The dark black lines are frequency bands of simulated fish.
+Every black line is a frequency band of a single fish.
 Each black tick is the time point a chirp is simulated.
 The additional frequency bands are harmonics.

 ![chirps example](assets/chirps.png)

-## Approach
+## How can we detect them?

 1. Simulate a labeled dataset
 2. Train a binary classifier to detect chirps in spectrogram snippets.
 The current version is a basic CNN implemented in Pytorch.